Desirable Sales Skills & Traits to Look for When Hiring Sales Representatives

 By tailoring the assessments you use to hire sales representatives, you can increase their predictive validity, and increase your odds of making the right hire.

 When it comes to talent acquisition software like hiring assessments, predictive validity indicates how well an assessment forecasts a candidate’s future success on the job.
-For an assessment to provide truly accurate evidence of predictive validity, it needs to be tailored to the specific role of the specific organization.
+For a pre-hire assessment to provide truly accurate evidence of predictive validity, it needs to be tailored to the specific role of the specific organization.

-You can help your organization be more successful in increasing the predictive validity of an assessment by updating the job profile to reflect the sales abilities, skills, and behaviors necessary for success.
+You can help your organization be more successful in increasing the predictive validity of any pre-employment test by updating the job profile to reflect the sales abilities, skills, and behaviors necessary for success.

-FurstPerson’s proven sales skills list identifies ten competencies that are the most predictive of a candidate’s acumen and potential for success.
+By hiring the right people for sales representative positions, revenues will go up and attrition will go down.
+FurstPerson’s proven sales skills list identifies nine competencies that are the most predictive of a candidate’s acumen and potential for success.
 Those are:

 Focus on Testing Sales Skills, Knowledge, and Abilities